firesim/firesim/docs/FireSim-Basics.rst

 * :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/RHS-Research-Nitefury-II-FPGAs`

-* :doc:`Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Vitis-FPGAs`.
+* (Not recommended) :doc:`Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Vitis-FPGAs`.
 The Vitis flow is not recommended unless you have specific constraints that require using Vitis.
-Use the aforementioned `/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U250-FPGAs` Guide instead.
+Use the aforementioned :doc:`/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Xilinx-Alveo-U250-FPGAs` instead.